liao0015/javascript-code-snippets/README.md

 Simple Javascript code for fun

-## Adding preview and save svg feature in Krona generate `.html`
+## Adding preview and save svg features in Krona generate `.html`

 Feature: Preview and save SVG from Krona generated `.html` file

-How to: Simply insert the following script at the end of each Krona generated `.html` file, before the closing `</body>` tag to enable the feature.
-The script will overwrite the `snapshot()` function, so that clicking 'snapshot' button will generate a new page in which users can preview SVG and save .svg.
+How to: Simply insert the following script at the end of each Krona generated `.html` file, before the closing `</body>` tag to enable the features.
+The script will overwrite the `snapshot()` function, so that clicking 'snapshot' button will generate a new page in which users can preview SVG and save as .svg.
 Users can always go back to the original Korana generate `.html` by refreshing the browser.

-Example: You can check out the [example here]()
+Example: You can check out the [example here](https://liao0015.github.io/javascript-code-snippets/)

 The script:
 ```html